OHDSI/EvidenceSynthesis/cran-comments.md

+This package was archived on CRAN because its dependency Cyclops was archived.
+Cyclops is now back, so could this package be restored?

 Includes 1 change and 1 fix (see NEWS.md)

-We also hope this will restore this package in CRAN, which we believe to be removed in error.

 ---